Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum thermodynamic functions

 \item Next, consider a parallel situation, in which the bath is interacting with the system, so that the full Hamiltonian \(H\), given by Eq.~(\ref{Htot}), models the composite system.
 Given that the bath involves \(N\) degrees of freedom (with \(N\gg 1\)), \(H\) describes a system with \((N+1)\) degrees of freedom, which at thermal equilibrium is described by the canonical-equilibrium density operator \(\rho_{H} = e^{-H/k_B T}\).
 Then, we may define the internal energy of this system with \((N+1)\) degrees of freedom as

 where $Z$ is as usual the canonical partition function.
 Now, we may introduce normal-mode coordinates, such that the Hamiltonian \(H\), describing a coupled \((N+1)\)-oscillator system, can be transformed into an uncoupled \((N+1)\)-oscillator system (see Ref.~\cite{lho6} for details).
 Consequently, \(\widetilde{U}(T)\) will be given by where the index \(k\) runs from 0 to \(N\) (taking into account the particle in the harmonic well), and where \(\Omega_k\)'s are the normal-mode frequencies. \end{enumerate} Now that we have described what the quantities \(U_\mathrm{B}(T)\) and \(\widetilde{U}(T)\) are, we form their difference, i.e., define which can be interpreted as the internal energy of our system of particle in a harmonic well, in the sense of Ref.~\cite{lho6}.
-One finally obtains
+The final expression reads (technical details of the computation can be found in \cite{lho6})

 where \(\mathcal{E}(\omega,T)\) is the equilibrium average of the total energy of a bath oscillator of frequency \(\omega\):